 Brazil's government, infamously relaxed about the pandemic, was initially hesitant to implement pandemic border restrictions.
 However, the country introduced new border measures following the emergence of Omicron.

 Currently, only fully vaccinated travelers can enter Brazil for a vacation, with few exceptions.

 Current rules dictate that travelers arriving in Brazil by air for tourist purposes must be fully vaccinated.
 Unvaccinated travelers arriving to Brazil by air can only enter under exempted reasons listed here.
 These exempted unvaccinated travelers must present a negative PCR or antigen test administered a maximum of 24 hours previously.

 Travelers can enter Brazil via sea if they have proof of vaccination.
 Unvaccinated, exempted visitors must show a negative PCR or antigen test taken a maximum of 24 hours previously.

 Travelers entering Brazil by land must also show proof of vaccination.
 Again, there are some exemptions for unvaccinated travelers, but exempted unvaccinated travelers arriving by land do not need to show a negative test.

 Children under 12 can enter Brazil without showing proof of vaccination.
 See more detail on Brazil's Covid entry requirements for children here.

 US CDC travel advisory:

 Level 3: High.
-The CDC advises to make sure you are fully vaccinated before traveling to Brazil.
-Unvaccinated travelers are advised to avoid nonessential travel to Brazil.
+The CDC advises to make sure you are vaccinated and up to date with your Covid-19 vaccines before traveling to Brazil.
+If you are not up to date with Covid vaccines, the CDC advises you to avoid travel to Brazil.